jmacego/onstar2mqtt/README.md

 It's a typical node.js application, define the same environment values as described in the docker sections and run with:
 `npm run start`.
 Currently, this is tested with Node.js 18.x, 20.x and 22.x.

-### Home Assistant configuration templates

-MQTT auto discovery is enabled.
-For further integrations and screenshots see [HA-MQTT.md](HA-MQTT.md).

 ## Development